brycewray/hugo-site/content/posts/2019/06/ahoy-mate.md

 While those are the biggies, there are other reasons why MailMate interests me these days.

 It's hard to think of any method of searching through and filtering emails that MailMate doesn't provide.
 The app is simply astonishing in this regard.
-As a result: if you're inclined to use Smart Mailboxes, its implementation of them goes 'waaaay beyond similar capabilities on other email&nbsp;clients.
+As a result: if you're inclined to use Smart Mailboxes, its implementation of them goes ’waaaay beyond similar capabilities on other email&nbsp;clients.

 Of course, the drawback to using Smart Mailboxes on MailMate, as on other email clients with similar capabilities, is that they don't sync with your iOS devices' mail apps.[^creepy] The way around that is to apply rules that work with IMAP folders and subfolders, *etc.*, at the *provider*&nbsp;level.